Chattanooga Sees Effects Of Global Tech Outage

 Hamilton County government is being impacted by the global tech outage.

+Chattanooga Airport officials said, "Due to global computer system outages, air travel will be impacted across the world today.
+Passengers are advised to monitor flights and follow the guidelines and directives of the airline they are traveling with.
+We thank you for your patience as they work to resolve their issues and for choosing to fly CHA."

-Technical services is in the process of restoring systems based on their priority and updates will be provided as they are available.
+Technical services is in the process of restoring systems based on their priority and updates will be provided as they are available, county officials said.

+The glitch was also affecting systems at the local courts and the county jail.

 CrowdStrike is the U.S. cybersecurity company behind the glitch that affects Microsoft Windows users.
 CEO George Kurtz said the outage "is not a security incident or cyberattack".
 The company has issued a solution.